So…What Went Wrong?

 However, EDTA is also a chemical found naturally in human blood and chemicals such as paint.
 At the time, tests were not readily available to differentiate between natural and contaminant EDTA or the differences in the level of EDTA in blood.
 Some believe that the positive EDTA results may have been due to contamination of the equipment used to run the tests.

 A Question of Character

 Detective Fuhrman was discredited by the prosecution when he was alleged to be a racist and accused of planting evidence.
 When asked if he had falsified police reports or planted evidence in the Simpson case, he invoked his 5th Amendment rights against self-incrimination.
 Fuhrman was accused of planting critical evidence, contaminating it with Simpson’s blood, and falsifying police records.
-In Fuhrman’s book, he stated that at one point he was even accused of killing Nicole Brown and Robert Goldman himself.
+In Fuhrman’s book, he stated that at one point he was even accused of killing Nicole Brown and Ron Goldman himself.
 This put anything he touched in the investigation under scrutiny.

 Understanding Forensic Science

 A major hurdle that the prosecution team failed to overcome was the lack of knowledge and understanding regarding forensics, specifically the relatively new science of DNA.
 The jurors agreed that the DNA testimony was difficult to appreciate since expert witnesses were not able to put their evidence in terms that the jury could understand.